Chadtech/ChadTech-vSatz/README.md

 	4 then x 		fourth quadrant of Alexander Hamilton's portrait

-ChadTech is currently beta in v2, features to add to v3:
+ChadTech is currently released as v0.30, future feature ideas to add to v0.31:

 0. Text to ChadTech version tool
 1. undo